Soraya Esfandiary-Bakhtiary

-Soraya Esfandiary-Bakhtiary (ثریا اسفندیاری بختیاری; 22 June 1932 – 26 October 2001) was Queen of the Imperial State of Iran as the second wife of Shah Mohammad Reza Pahlavi, whom she married in 1951.
+Soraya Esfandiary-Bakhtiary (ثریا اسفندیاری بختیاری; 22 June 1932 – 25 October 2001) was the second wife of Shah Mohammad Reza Pahlavi and Queen of Iran from 1951 to 1958.
 Their marriage suffered many pressures, particularly when it became clear that she was infertile.
 She rejected the Shah's suggestion that he might take a second wife in order to produce an heir, as he rejected her suggestion that he might abdicate in favor of his half-brother.
 In March 1958, their divorce was announced.
 After a brief career as an actress, and a liaison with Italian film director Franco Indovina, Soraya lived alone in Paris until her death.

 Early life and education

-Soraya was the elder child and only daughter of Khalil Esfandiary-Bakhtiary (1901–1983), a Bakhtiari nobleman and Iranian ambassador to West Germany in the 1950s, and his Russian-born German wife Eva Karl (1906–1994).
+Soraya was the elder of two children and the only daughter of Khalil Esfandiary-Bakhtiary (1901–1983), a Bakhtiari nobleman and Iranian ambassador to West Germany in the 1950s, and his Russian-born German wife Eva Karl (1906–1994).

 She was born in the English Missionary Hospital in Isfahan on 22 June 1932.
 She had one sibling, a younger brother, Bijan (1937–2001).
 Her family had long been involved in the Iranian government and diplomatic corps.
-An uncle, Sardar Assad, was a leader in the Persian Constitutional Revolution of the early 20th century.
+An uncle of her father, Sardar Assad, was a leader in the Persian Constitutional Revolution of the early 20th century.
 Soraya was raised in Berlin and Isfahan, and educated in London and Switzerland.